UK General Data Protection Regulation (UK GDPR)

 Standard Contractual Clauses (SSCs) for data transfer

-SCCs for new restricted transfer from the UK
+Use of the old SCCs for restricted transfers from the UK

 The ICO has created UK versions of these SSCs templates with suggested UK changes made for you:

-If you prefer, you can use their contract builder to automatically generate the contract.
+If you prefer, you can use the ICO's contract builder to automatically generate the contract.
 You will need detailed information about the purposes, scope and context of the processing to hand:

-If you are making a restricted transfer from the UK using SCCs, you must still carry out due diligence in accordance with the Schrems II ruling.
-The ruling requires you to make an assessment as to whether those SCCs provide protection which is 'essentially equivalent' to the protections in the UK data protection regime, and if necessary put in place additional measures.
+This means, if you are making a restricted transfer from the UK using the SCCs, you must assess whether those SCCs provide protection that is 'essentially equivalent' to the protections in the UK data protection regime and, if necessary, put in place additional measures.

 The European Data Protection Board (EDPB) have published recommendations on measures that supplement transfer tools, including the necessary risk assessment.
 The ICO intends to issue its own guidance on this topic in due course.